utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 Constructors also can have a maximum of 5 arguments.
 Each constructor must have a unique argument count.
 Constructor overloading is not yet supported.
+This limitation is only valid for registered constructor's though.
+If you have two constructors with 3 args and only one of them is registered, it's valid and will work.

 If you call your constructors from GDScript note this limitation:
 You can only call the default constructor with the named syntax: `package_YourClass.new()`